armandodev/css/README.md

 Feel free to explore each project to delve into specific aspects of web design and development.

+## Projects

+The following is a list of projects in this repository:

+- [00-hello-world](projects/00-hello-world/README.md).
+This is a simple hello world project with CSS and HTML.
+- [01-portfolio](projects/01-portfolio/README.md).
+This is a simple portfolio project with CSS and HTML.

 ## Feedback & Contributions

 Your feedback is essential!
 If you encounter issues, have questions, have contributions or suggestions of projects, or want to discuss anything related to the projects, please contact me at [jorge.armando.c.cardenas@gmail.com](mailto:jorge.armando.c.cardenas@gmail.com).
 Let's learn and improve together!